 Sadly she was vandalised again in 1997 at Sandford, and burnt out completely. (see photo above) The hull is now all that remains.

-Balliol college bought the Skinners' Co.
-Barge in 1859 (later sold to Queens in 1885).
 They had a new barge built in 1881 but there seem to be 'no plans or architect's drawings' although she was reputedly designed by Alfred Waterhouse who was the architect of the Natural History Museum (unsubstantiated).
-The canvas cover of this barge was replaced in 1904.
-This barge was once punted to Henley by members of the college and the journey took two weeks.
-Balliol sold their barge on to St Catherine's at some point.

 In the late 60s she was sold to 'an American' (probably Maccoun).
 In recent years, it 'went downstream with a man called Tate' where it sank (see photo of sunken boat on Crowdfunder page).
 Tate employed Mike Turk of Turks Boatyard to raise her and take her down to Richmond.
-Sadly, she has again recently sunk.
+Sadly, she has again recently sunk (2024).

 St Catherine’s (formerly Balliol) 1881